The Shape of a Glean Devotion

 Movement Two

-Choose the duration, cadence, and tone so the fast matches the season you are actually in.
+Choose the duration, cadence, and tone so the devotion matches the season you are actually in.

 Movement Three